Here are two terms are not well-known outside of fashion enthusiast circles.

 Here is the difference between open- and closed-laced shoes: open-laced shoes have the quarters sewn on top of the vamp, and closed-laced shoes have the vamp sewn on top of the quarters.
 This is probably difficult to visualize, so have a look at the photo below, then read on.

-See how on the brown shoe the vamp (front) covers the quarters (back piece), and on the black shoe, the opposite is true.
 Here are another few photos with closeups of the seams where the vamp and quarters meet.

 Open-laced Dress Shoes